VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 ### The Power of Interactivity

 Interactivity is at the heart of game design.
 By giving players the ability to influence the game world, you create a more immersive and engaging experience.
 The skills you've developed—handling inputs, moving objects, managing physics, and providing feedback—are foundational to building more complex and polished games. 🌟

+If you'd like to explore the final code for this project, you can access it on [GitHub](https://github.com/VaclavElias/stride-examples/blob/main/src/CommunityToolkit/CodeOnlyBasics/Program.cs).
+Feel free to check it out and experiment! 💻

 ## Follow-Up Articles 🚶